 How much does it cost to pursue a FINRA arbitration case?

-Many securities attorneys, including Varnavides Law, handle investor claims on a contingency fee basis.
-This means you pay no attorney fees unless we recover money for you.
-The fee percentage is discussed during your free consultation.
-You remain responsible for case costs such as filing fees and expert witnesses, which we can discuss during your initial consultation.
+Many securities attorneys, including Varnavides Law, handle investor claims on a contingency-fee basis, meaning you pay no attorney fees unless compensation is recovered.
+Contingency fee arrangements and case costs are discussed during your free consultation.

 What evidence do I need for a 0DTE suitability claim?